Russell T. Porter

 Conflict and Stabilization, Latin America, Counter-terrorism, Economics, US Foreign Policy

-Russell has held several leadership roles during his 20 year career at USAID, including acting Deputy Assistant to the Administrator for Afghanistan and Pakistan; director of the Haiti Task Team following the 2010 devastating earthquake, director for Latin America in the Of-fice of Transition Initiatives (OTI).
+Russell has held several leadership roles during his 24-year career at USAID.
+He previously served as USAID’s first Coordinator for Countering Violent Extremism; Director of the Program Office for Afghanistan and Pakistan; director of the Haiti Task Team following the devastating 2010 earthquake; and director for Latin America in the Office of Transition Initiatives (OTI).
 Russell started his career at USAID serving as the Agency’s senior press officer.
-He spent near-ly three years on Capitol Hill working for Sen. Sam Nunn (D-GA).
+He spent nearly three years on Capitol Hill working for Sen. Sam Nunn (D-GA).
 Russell has worked in over 20 countries and is proficient in Spanish.

-Outside of USAID, Russell is an adjunct professor at the George Washington University’s Elliot School for International Affairs.
+Outside of USAID, Russell serves as an adjunct professor at the George Washington University’s Elliot School for International Affairs where he leads a section of the Capstone program.

-A native of Atlanta, Russell is a graduate of Rhodes College and later earned an MA in Latin American studies and international economics from the Johns Hopkins University School of Advanced International Studies (SAIS).
+A native of Atlanta, Russell is a graduate of Rhodes College and later earned an MA in Latin American studies and international economics from the Johns Hopkins School of Advanced International Studies (SAIS).
+He has one son, Jack Porter.